 Iza Ding is an Assistant Professor of Political Science at the University of Pittsburgh with a secondary appointment in Public Policy at the Graduate School of Public and International Affairs.
-Her research examines post-socialist political and economic development, with a substantive focus on bureaucracy, public opinion, and environmental politics, and a regional focus on Asia (China and Vietnam in particular) and Central and Eastern Europe.
+She is a scholar of comparative political development, with a focus on China and other communist and post-communist regimes.
+Her research explores the intersection of environmental politics and authoritarian governance, with active projects in the realms of environmental policymaking and implementation, environmental attitudes and behavior, bureaucratic organizations, and the rule of law.

 1328 Authoritarian Statecraft and the Arts of Resistance